Almost Everything About the Unitary Almost Mathieu Operator

 \begin{coro} For any $0<\lambda_1 \leq 1$, $0\leq \lambda_2 \leq 1$, $\Phi \in \bbT$, and any $z \in \Sigma_{\lambda_1,\lambda_2,\Phi}$, one has

 where $\lambda_0$ is given by \eqref{eq:model:lambda0Def}. \end{coro}

 \begin{remark} The careful analysis of cocycle dynamics pays dividends for the determination of the spectral type.
 For instance, we use criticality in an essential manner to prove that the spectrum is a zero-measure Cantor set in the case $\lambda_1=\lambda_2>0$.
 Similarly, the subcriticality statement implies that the transfer matrix cocycle is almost reducible on the spectrum by Avila's almost-reducibility conjecture announced in \cite{Avila2015Acta} and proved in \cite{AvilaARAC1, AvilaARAC2}.
-This should then imply absolute continuous spectral type as in \cite{LiDamZhou2021Preprint} in order to deduce purely absolutely continuous spectrum for all phases.
+One can then apply reducibility theory as in \cite{LiDamZhou2021Preprint} in order to deduce purely absolutely continuous spectrum for all phases.
 To execute this scheme would take us outside the scope of the current work; we plan to address it in future investigations. \end{remark}